Employment variations

 - The extended absence of an employee due to illness; or

-- An employee undertaking a project or planned staff development exercise.
+- An employee undertaking a project or planned staff development exercise in the absence of the substantive appointee.

 Relieving arrangements are intended to be temporary and of short duration.
 They should not be used in lieu of filling substantive positions.